jcubic/lips/docs/docs/scheme-intro/macros.md

 :::warning

-You can think that `gensym` is the ultime soltuion to variable capture in Scheme, but it's not.
+You can think that `gensym` is the ultime solution to variable capture in Scheme, but it's not.
 Consider a macro that use `list` or `begin` or any common name, inside and if user decide to use them as a variable.
 It's hard to write any complex code without so called [Hygienic Macros](#scheme-hygienic-macros).